Submission Preparation Checklist

 Manuscript Title.

 Author names and affiliations.
-Names of authors should be written in style of initials followed by surname or preferred name e.g., KH Smith, C Chhea, or J Brown.
+Names of authors should be written in the style of initials followed by surname or preferred name, e.g., KH Smith, C Chhea, or J Brown.
 A number should be placed after each name to refer to the respective affiliations that must be listed below.
 Provide the full postal address, contact number, and email address for each author.

 The Abstract